Jennifer Dunn-Thomson Scholarship

 Requirements

-Applicants must be female, Washington residents and enrolled as an undergraduate or graduate student during the 2022-2023 academic year.
+Applicants must be Washington residents and enrolled as an undergraduate or graduate student during the 2022-2023 academic year.
 They must at least be finishing their second year of education at an institution of higher learning.
 Applicants must hold an above-average GPA with good oral and written communication skills.

 Applicants do not need to be members of Washington Policy Center in order to be eligible.